cbjuan/django_pdf_form_filler/README.md

 ### Why to use it? ###

 This web app enables users to fill PDF forms automatically, by combining PDF Forms with data contained in a CSV file.
-This application is highly recommended to automate the generation of certificates, accreditations or any other batch tasks regarding filling PDF forms.
+This application is highly recommended to automate the generation of conference certificates, accreditations or any other batch tasks regarding filling PDF forms.

 ### Libraries used in the code ###